No VAR in England loss is 'mind-blowing' - Bright

 Last updated on .From the section Women's Football

-England captain Millie Bright said it is "mind-blowing" that the video assistant referee was not used in their Women's Nations League defeat by the Netherlands.
+It is "mind-blowing" that the video assistant referee was not used in England's Women's Nations League defeat by the Netherlands, says captain Millie Bright.

 Renate Jansen's 90th-minute goal gave the Netherlands a 2-1 victory after Alessia Russo cancelled out Lieke Martens' opener.